benjivm/vue-star-rating/README.md

 ## Usage

-Full source and dev server:
+Full source and preview/dev server:

 - Clone or download this repository to a directory of your choice
 - Install dependencies: `npm i`
-- Run dev server: `npm run dev`
+- Build: `npm run build` (or skip this and the next step and just run the dev server: `npm run dev`)
-- Build: `npm run build`
+- Run preview: `npm run serve`

 Component only: